CNC vs Manual Machining: Which is Best for Your Project?

 Advantages of CNC Machining

-Because CNC machines can run continuously and are optimized for cutting speeds, feed rates, and tool changes, they can significantly increase productivity.
-Especially when dealing with high-volume production tasks, CNC machining can manufacture a large number of parts in a short period.
+• Increased Production Speeds: CNC machines can operate continuously, optimized for cutting speeds, feed rates, and tool changes.
+This allows for significantly higher productivity, especially in high-volume production tasks, enabling the manufacture of a large number of parts in a short time.

 Disadvantages of CNC Machining